-1 GENERAL
+1 GENERAL INFORMATION

 The Company (Registration No. 200004464C) is incorporated in Singapore with its principal place of business and registered office at 8 Anthony Road, #01-01, Singapore 229957.
 The Company is listed on the Singapore Exchange Securities Trading Limited.
-The financial statements are expressed in Singapore dollars.